 The forwarding engine (see Figure 1) is responsible for application packet forwarding.
-Any-to-any routing is performed by combining bottom-up forwarding, until the lowest common ancestor of sender and receiver, and then top-down forwarding until the destination.
-Upon receiving an application layer packet, each node n_i verifies whether the destination IPv6 address falls within some range $j \in IPchildren_i$: if yes then the packet is forwarded (downwards) to node n_j , otherwise, the packet is forwarded (upwards) to CT paren t_i .
-Note that, since each node has an IPv6 address, in contrast to collection protocols, such as CTP and RPL, in Matrix, every node can act as
+Any-to-any routing is performed by combining bottom-up forwarding, until the least common ancestor of sender and receiver, and then top-down forwarding until the destination.
+Upon receiving an application layer packet, each node n_i verifies whether the destination IPv6 address falls within some range $j \in IPchildren_i$: if yes then the packet is forwarded (downwards) to node n_j , otherwise, the packet is forwarded (upwards) to $CTparent_i$.
+Note that, since each node has an IPv6 address, in contrast to collection protocols, such as CTP and RPL, in Matrix, every node can act as a destination of messages originated inside and outside of the 6LoWPAN.